-Albania's energy requirements are not met using oil, but mainly by the production of electric power.
-By virtue of the data provided by INSTAT, the production of oil in Albania for the year 2014 was 1,368 ktoe, while the quantity distributed to the consumer was 1,287 ktoe.
+Albania's energy requirements are not met using oil, but mainly electric power; however, the production of oil in Albania is at high levels.
+By virtue of the preliminary data provided by INSTAT, the production of oil in Albania for the year 2016 was 1,056 ktoe, while the quantity available for consumption was 1,266 ktoe.
+The final and completed data for the year 2016 shall be published within September 2018.